iranzo/blogpost/ztp.md

 The most important fields on this CR are the next:

 - `spec.clusterRef.name` and `spec.clusterRef.namespace`: This will reference the Name and the Namespace of our ClusterDeployment CR and where it is located, so be sure that you are pointing to the right ones.
-- `spec.agentLabelSelector.matchLabels`: Should be the same as you created before in the other CR's.
+- `spec.agentLabelSelector.matchLabels`: It should be the same created previous CR's.
 - `spec.pullSecretRef.name`: Should point to the right PullSecret created in the previous stage.
-- `spec.sshAuthorizedKey`: Yes, again, this is in case something goes wrong when the Host is booting with the Discovery ISO and cannot pull the image, or maybe fails in another thing... this will allow us to jump into the node and troubleshoot what it's happening.
+- `spec.sshAuthorizedKey`: This is required in case of troubleshooting as it will allow us to login into the node and diagnose why it's not pulling the image or other errors.
-- `spec.ignitionConfigOverride`: Optional, This is important only if you wanna modify something that you want to include it into the Discovery ISO ignition.
+- `spec.ignitionConfigOverride`: Optional, This is used if it's needed to include modifications in the Discovery ISO ignition.
-- `spec.nmStateConfigLabelSelector`: Optional, This will make the relationship between the NMState manifest you had created on the previous step and the InfraEnv that will trigger the ISO creation on the Assisted Service pod.
+- `spec.nmStateConfigLabelSelector`: Optional, This will make the relationship between the `NMState` manifest you had created on the previous step and the InfraEnv that will trigger the ISO creation on the Assisted Service pod.

-This is a sample of how it should look like:
+This is an example of how it should look like:

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1